scottbarnes/notes/nvim-dap.md

 ## Docker

 The local development environment for Open Library already does this.
 See the [docker-compose.override.yml](https://github.com/internetarchive/openlibrary/blob/c0694cc6ad846b8b684edf78a4b087f64eecdf7e/docker-compose.override.yml) as an example.
+But also see the Open Library specific notes below.

 ## Doing the debugging